JuanIrache/gopro-telemetry/readme.md

 ```

 The 'raw' data option is sensitive to the options: **device**, **stream**, **deviceList**, **streamList**, **tolerant**, **debug** and indirectly to some **presets**.
 Meaning this approach should not be used if any of these options is going to change between calls.

+## Altitude correction

+Altitude data in old cameras was not recorded as mean-sea-level.
+The library tries to correct for this automatically, or if requested through the options.
+For altitude correction to work the optional peer dependency [egm96-universal](https://www.npmjs.com/package/egm96-universal) must be installed.

 ## MP4 header data